 The ALF Operation School Bell (OSB)® program has provided new school clothes, shoes, a health kit and a new book to children in the Flagstaff Unified School District since 1997.
 Personnel at the elementary and middle schools identify children in need and obtain the necessary parental approved forms.
-1316 children were served during the shortened year August 2019 through February 2020.
+1348 children were served during the shortened year August 2019 through February 2020.

 The local Operation School Bell program is part of the National Assistance League program.